Woronora

 Woronora has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, the estimated population of the Woronora statistical area (Lv2) is around 2,050 people.
-This reflects an increase of 7 people since the 2021 Census, which reported a population of 2,043 people.
-The change is inferred from AreaSearch's estimate of the resident population at 2,039 as of June 2024, following examination of the latest ERP data release by the ABS and address validation since the Census date.
-This level of population results in a density ratio of 1,090 persons per square kilometer.
-Since census, Woronora's growth of 0.3% positions it within 2.6 percentage points of the SA3 area (2.9%).
-Population growth was primarily driven by overseas migration contributing approximately 66.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Woronora is around 2,069.
+This figure represents an increase of 26 people since the 2021 Census, which reported a population of 2,043.
+The change is inferred from AreaSearch's estimation of the resident population at 2,039 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 22 validated new addresses since the Census date.
+This level of population results in a density ratio of approximately 1,100 persons per square kilometer, which is relatively consistent with averages seen across other locations assessed by AreaSearch.
+The suburb's population growth of 1.3% since the census positions it within 1.8 percentage points of the SA3 area (3.1%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population growth, contributing approximately 66.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth nationally, with the area expected to grow by 100 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.3% in total over the 17 years.
+Future population trends indicate lower quartile growth across statistical areas nationwide, with the suburb expected to grow by 98 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.5% in total over the 17 years.

 Frequently Asked Questions - Population